-Exercise and digestion are mutually exclusive.
+Exercise and digestion can be mutually exclusive.
 When you exercise, your body isn’t using its energy for digestion.
 Instead, it slows any digestion currently taking place so it can divert as much blood as it can to feed your muscles and your lungs.

 If you’ve just eaten before exercising, you can experience gastrointestinal problems.
-Depending on the type of food you’ve eaten and the intensity of your exercise program, you may suffer from heartburn, stomachache, or even vomiting.
+Depending on the type of food you’ve eaten and the intensity of your exercise program, you may suffer from heartburn, abdominal pain, or even vomiting.
 (See below for pre-exercise eating tips.)

-For example, eating a complex meal that’s high in fiber, protein or fat before a high-intensity workout is not a good idea and likely will not end well.
+For example, eating a complex meal that’s high in fiber, protein or fat before a high-intensity workout is not a good idea and may not end well.
 So if you only remember one thing from this article, remember that exercise time does not coincide with digestion time.

 Gastrointestinal Benefits of Exercise

-But that doesn’t mean you should give up exercising.
+That doesn’t mean you should give up exercising!
 A regular exercise regimen — along with a positive mental outlook and a healthy, high-fiber diet — are the building blocks of a healthy lifestyle.
-Exercise can relieve constipation and promote healthy digestion when you’re at rest.
+Exercise can even help treat constipation and promote healthy digestion!

 Over time, regular exercise can strengthen your digestive tract.
 If you’re fit, the amount of blood diverted from your digestive system decreases because the need is less urgent.
 Your muscles are more efficient when you’re in shape.